• Skip to primary navigation

 14. Partridges

-Partridges are resilient birds that survive winter and predators, making low-maintenance birds.
+Partridges are resilient birds that survive winter and predators, making them low-maintenance birds.

 They naturally live in forests, grasslands, and rocky plains and are best suited for hilly terrains.